SuperWebMonkey/Capstone-Geek-Central-Frontend/README.md

 ## Geek Central Frontend

 Front facing portion of the website built with React and Vite.
 A mock tech store where users can buy different categories of items.
+In the admin page, the admin can make a put, post, and delete request on products.

 ## Live Site